Top ranked special educational needs solicitors

 We may sometimes use an internet device called a cookie to store login or other information on your computer.
 However, it must be noted that cookies cannot be used to identify you personally.

-We use Google Analytics and Ruler to store information such as the time you visit the Website, whether you have visited before and the website that you visited prior to visiting our Website.
+We use Google Analytics to store information such as the time you visit the Website, whether you have visited before and the website that you visited prior to visiting our Website.
 For further information about Google Analytics please see http://www.google.com/intl/en/analytics/privacyoverview.html.

 From time to time we embed videos from YouTube using YouTube's privacy-enchanced mode.
 This mode may set cookies on your computer once you click on the YouTube video player, but YouTube will not store personally-identifiable cookie information for playbacks of embedded videos using the privacy-enhanced mode.
 To find out more please visit Google's information page.